 Workweek/Pay Periods/Pay Days

 The OE defined workweek begins at 12:01 a.m. on Sunday and ends at 12:00 midnight on the following Saturday.
-Time submission and payroll occurs in two-week pay periods of which there are 26 per year that start every other Sunday and ending every other Saturday.
+Time submission and payroll occurs in two-week pay periods of which there are 26 per year that start every other Sunday and end every other Saturday.

 Hourly pay, mileage, per diem, and travel is typically paid through electronic deposit to an account specified by the employee at the time of hire.

 Timesheets are submitted by Monday following the end of the pay period or Tuesday if Monday falls on a holiday.
-Pay transfers typically occur by Friday of that week.
+Pay transfers typically occur by the Friday of that week.
 Failure to submit timesheets on schedule may result in delayed pay transfer.

 Time Reporting